syncfusion-content/windowsforms-docs/WindowsForms/SfDateTimeEdit/Appearance.md

 ForeColor of updown icon in the `SfDateTimeEdit` can be customized by following `Style` properties.
 The following `style` properties of SfDateTimeEdit used to change the color of updown icon in different states.

-* UpDownForeColor - To change the forground color of updown icon in DateTimeEdit.
+* UpDownForeColor - To change the foreground color of updown icon in DateTimeEdit.
-* UpDownHoverForeColor - To change the forground color of updown icon in mouse hover state.
+* UpDownHoverForeColor - To change the foreground color of updown icon in mouse hover state.

 The following code snippets illustrates the same.